Three pink tennis balls on a blue court

 The Code #14 “if one partner calls the ball out and the other partner sees the ball good, the ball is good.”

-What do you do if you’re not sure if the ball is in or out?
+In tennis what do you do if you’re not sure if the ball is in or out?

 Source: